Primordial non-Gaussianity from the Effects of the Standard Model Higgs during Reheating after Inflation: Calculation of density perturbations

 Here, $H^i$ is the Hubble scale in the $i$-th patch, $G$ is Newton's constant, and a dot denotes a derivative with respect to cosmic time.
 The decay rate of the inflaton (matter) into SM Higgsed fermions (radiation) is~\cite{Freese:2017ace}

-where $\Gamma_0$ is the (unblocked) decay rate of the inflaton for $h^i \to 0$.
+where $\Gamma_0$ is the (unblocked) decay rate of the inflaton for $h^i \to 0$ and the second factor corresponds to a Yukawa-like coupling\footnote{Yukawa couplings of a SM singlet inflaton to SM fermions can be provided for by interactions involving new degrees of freedom with dynamics that are only relevant at energies well above the inflation scale.
+For instance, a dimension-5 effective operator of the form $\phi S \bar f f / \Lambda$ could be generated with a coupling to a scalar field $S$, which carries the relevant SM quantum numbers to preserve gauge invariance.
+Rather than the SM Higgs boson, $S$ could be a particle with identical SM charges and a mass sufficiently heavy to suppress quantum fluctuations during inflation.
+For a characteristic scale of the new dynamics $\Lambda$ and a vacuum expectation value $\langle S \rangle$ above the inflation scale, the relevant Yukawa coupling would be $y_\phi \propto \langle S \rangle / \Lambda$.} between the inflaton and fermions.
 The fermion mass in each Hubble patch is determined by the local value of the Higgs field $h^i$ as $m_f^i = y\,|h^i|/\sqrt{2}$, where $y$ is the associated SM Yukawa coupling.
 After inflation, the Higgs field in each Hubble patch evolves as~\cite{Enqvist:2013kaa,Enqvist:2014bua}\footnote{We assume that the Higgs oscillates slowly relative to the Hubble rate and do not explore the case in the opposite limit where the Higgs field oscillates more rapidly.
 In Ref.~\cite{Litsa:2020rsm}, we show that the results for the temperature fluctuation amplitude are nearly identical by assuming either slow or rapid Higgs oscillations.
 We have verified that taking either limit for Higgs oscillations yields similar results for the NG and only present one case for clarity.}